Cagnoro1/Superstores-Sales-Analysis-and-Dashboard/README.md

 - Let's group sales across the years for each category: 2017 seems to be the best year of sales and 2014 seems to be the worst.

 #### Revenue Optimization
-- Let's see with which discount they generated the most revenue: 0 discount and 0.2 generated the most revenue.
+- Let's see with which discount they generated the most revenue:
+  0 discount and 0.2 generated the most revenue.
 But discount percentage does not seem to affect the quantity of revenue generated.
 - What was the best month for sales in a specific year, and how much was earned in that month?
   November seems to be the month with the most sales on average across the years.

 #### Product Analysis
 - What type of products do they sell the most (classic) from 2014 to 2017?
+  The most sold products are Phones, Storage, Chairs, bookcases, Binders, Machines and Tables.

 9) What are the top-selling products overall?
 10) What are the top-selling products by Category and subcategory?